BasvanE/GDT-Expansion-Pack/README.md

   - Alphabit (For helping me out a lot and being a great friend)
   - SirEverard (For helping me out a lot and being a great frind)

-Want to be a part of the mod??
+Want to be a part of the mod?
 Send me a private message [here](http://forum.greenheartgames.com/users/dzjengiskhan/activity) with your addition for the expansion pack and I will judge if it's good enough to be added to the pack!

 ###Change Log